 Matamanene is the only permanent camp within Liuwa Plain National Park and with a maximum capacity of only eight guests, you are assured an intimate experience here.
 Accompanied by veteran Norman Carr safari guides, you can enjoy the rich birdlife (of up to 330 species), observe herds of wildebeest, and even follow cheetah hunting on the plains.

 This accommodation is located in:

 Liuwa is a pristine wilderness.
 Its wooded areas offer excellent birding, especially during the October rains when the remote grasslands are a carpet of wild flowers.
-And the rains bring wildebeest, mingled with zebra, from across the Angolan border for Africa’s second largest migration.
+And the rains bring herds of wildebeest, mingled with zebra, from across the Angolan border for Africa’s second largest migration.

 Where: Western Province

 Ideal for viewing: African wildcat, serval, steenbok, tsessebe, wild dog

 Excellent for: Walking safaris, Vehicle safaris, River safaris, Birdwatching